-This vegan Quinoa Minestrone Soup is a fun twist on classic Minestrone.
-Swap out the pasta for nutrient-rich quinoa instead.
-Simple to prepare and so nourishing!
-(Gluten-free & oil-free.)
+This vegan Quinoa Minestrone Soup recipe is a fun twist on classic Minestrone!
+We swap out the pasta for nutrient-rich quinoa instead.
+It's simple to prepare and so nourishing!
+(Vegan, gluten-free, oil-free.)

 Classic minestrone is an Italian soup with vegetables, beans, and pasta.

-But in this version, we give it a fun twist and swap out the pasta for quinoa.
+But in this version, we give it a fun twist by swapping out the pasta for quinoa!

 The quinoa provides great texture plus many nutrients.